apalha/nn-from-scratch/README.md

 # nn-from-scratch
-Python implementation of a neural network from scratch, including forward and backward propagation.
+Python implementation of a neural network from scratch, including forward and backward propagation for the lulz.